Karl Friedrich Bahrdt: Life

+Early life and education (1741–1768)

 Bahrdt was born on 25 August 1741 in Bischofswerda, Upper Lusatia, where his father was pastor of the local church.
 The elder Bahrdt was later a professor, canon, and general superintendent at Leipzig.
 He received his early education at the celebrated school of Pforta, but some commenters have found his training to have been grossly neglected.

-At sixteen, he enrolled in the University of Leipzig, where he studied under the mystic Christian August Crusius, who was then head of the theological faculty.
+At sixteen, he enrolled in the University of Leipzig, where he studied under Christian August Crusius, who was then head of the theological faculty.
 The boy varied the monotony of his studies by pranks which revealed his unbalanced character, including an attempt to raise spirits with the aid of Dr Faust's Höllenzwang.

 After graduation, he lectured on biblical exegesis for a time as an adjunct to his father before becoming a catechist (Katechet) at the church of St Peter.
 He proved an eloquent and popular preacher and returned to the university as a visiting professor (professor extraordinarius) of biblical philology.
 He published a popular book of devotions, The Christian in Solitude, but was required to resign his positions and leave the Leipzig in 1768 on account of his irregular conduct.